wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-defender-for-cloud-apps/includes/7-troubleshoot-cloud-discovery-microsoft-defender-cloud-apps.md

     Couldn't connect to the log collector over FTP.
   :::column-end:::
   :::column:::
-    Complete the following steps:

-1. Verify that you're using FTP credentials and not SSH credentials.
-2. Verify the FTP client you're using isn't set to SFTP.
+    Complete the following steps:1.
+Verify that you're using FTP credentials and not SSH credentials.2.
+Verify the FTP client you're using isn't set to SFTP.
   :::column-end:::
 :::row-end:::
 :::row:::